LukeZGD/Legacy-iOS-Kit/README.md

 2. Plug in your iOS device
 3. Open a Terminal window
 4. `cd` to where the zip archive is extracted, and run `./restore.sh`
-    - You can also drag `restore.sh` to the Terminal window and press ENTER
+    - You can also drag `restore.sh` to the Terminal window and press Enter/Return
 5. Select options to be used
 6. Follow instructions